A Collection of 20 Berlin English Covid Resources

 Where to access Berlin’s latest Corona rules in English

-The latest version of Berlin’s official measures against the corona virus (rules and regulations), can be found on Berlin.de.
+The latest version of Berlin’s official measures against the Coronavirus can be found on Berlin.de.

 Where to get the latest travel warnings & risk area updates